-In the Positions report, you’ll be able to see every keyword and landing page URL that a domain is ranking for with their paid ads on Google Adwords.
+In the Advertising Positions report, you’ll be able to see every keyword and landing page URL that a domain is ranking for with their paid ads on Google Adwords.
 At the top of the report, you’ll see (1) the total number of paid keywords the domain is bidding on, (2) the estimated traffic coming from these paid keywords, and (3) an estimation of that traffic’s cost.

-These numbers can give a quick snapshot into how much a domain is spending on Adwords to promote various landing pages of their website.
+These numbers can give a quick snapshot of how much a domain is spending on Adwords to promote various landing pages of their website.
 You’ll probably notice that these numbers do not match your internal analytics - because they’re only estimations.

 Keep in mind, SEMrush cannot access anyone’s internal Adwords or Google Analytics data.
 We can only make our estimations based on the keywords we have in our database, which contains the top 80 million keywords in the US, and the top 8 positions for Google Adwords.
 So, any remaining keywords or ad positions that your domain may be targeting and receiving traffic from will not be in our system.

 Next to these numbers will be (4) a line graph displaying the domain’s all-time traffic trend from any paid search ads.
 This graph can be adjusted to measure the domain’s traffic, keywords, and traffic cost over time, along with the date range can be adjusted between one month, six months, one year, two years, and all time.